-\1\ When mission needs require siting a building within or partially within the 100-year floodplain, indicate the following information on DoD Form 1391:
+When mission needs require siting a building within or partially within a flood hazard area, indicate the following information on DoD Form 1391:

-- 1. If one or more buildings has the potential to be sited within or partially within a flood hazard area according to the most recent FIRM or flood hazard determination; and - 2.
-The base flood elevation (BFE) and the minimum design flood elevation (DFE) the building will be protected to as determined by paragraph 2-7.2 and 2-7.3.
+- 1. If one or more buildings has the potential to be sited within or partially within a 1 percent or greater annual chance flood event or a location that may be impacted by projected sea level rise; and - 2.
+For the Freeboard Approach, the design flood event, base flood elevation (BFE) and the design flood elevation (DFE), or; - 3.
+For the DoD Regional Sea Level (DRSL) Approach, the design flood event and the DFE.

-2-1.4 Flood Mitigation Documentation.
+2-1.2.3.2 Flood Mitigation Documentation.